Tony-sama/pylfit/README.md

 ```
 Predict from ['0','0','0']: [['0', '0', '1'], ['1', '0', '0']]
 Predict from ['1','1','1']: [['1', '1', '0']]
 ```

 ## Running the tests

-From the tests/ folder run the following comands:
+From the tests/ folder run the following comands once pylfit is installed (see above):

 For each algorithm example:
 ```